asabatep/debian-packages/README.md

 dpkg-zstd packages for bookworm have been retired as support has been added upstream.

-### ubuntu kinetic packages
+### Old releases

-retired due to distro eol.
+Retired due to distro eol: Ubuntu Kinetic, Ubuntu Lunar (local building should still be possible)